Banner images that work well with multiple device sizes

 No Parallax Trick

-Here's a setting that might work for you - Turn off parallax scroll and also set Section height to: "Image height".
+For Image with text overlay banners, there is setting that might help you if your images are tall - Turn off parallax scroll and set Section height to: "Image height".

-If that still doesn't work for you, there is custom code you can use to add an option for a mobile-specific background image.
+If you're still having trouble with finding an image that works with both desktop and mobile, there is custom code you can use to add an option for a mobile-specific background image for the section: Image with text overlay.

 You will need to replace the entirety of this file:

 That will allow you to set a mobile-specific background image.
+This won't apply to the slideshow section module but can be useful for the hero style banner on your homepage.
 Always create a duplicate of your theme before making this type of change.